crypto-org-chain/nft-webtool/README.md

 ## Getting Started

-This is an webtool example to manage your NFTs on Crypto.org Chain Testnet with [Keplr wallet](https://wallet.keplr.app/).
+This is a webtool example to manage your NFTs on Crypto.org Chain Testnet with [Keplr wallet](https://wallet.keplr.app/).

 Note: Only `Croeseid-3 Testnet` is supported.